elvis808/E-commerce-website/README.md

-# e-commerce-website created by elvis garramone
+# e-commerce-website

+This website was created to showcase my skills with HTML, CSS, JavaScript and a little bit of ReactJS.